Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

 1. Open *XOutput* and click *Start*
 2. In your game controller menu, toggle __*OFF*__ the feature *Steam Controller Support*
 3. Start your game.
-4. Enjoy playing with your controller.
+4. Go have fun playing with your controller now!

 ### Changelog: